Boyfriend (Dove Cameron song)

-"Boyfriend" is a song by American singer Dove Cameron, it was released on February 11, 2022, via Disruptor Records and Columbia Records as the lead single from her upcoming debut studio album Celestial Body.
+"Boyfriend" is a song by American singer Dove Cameron, it was released on February 11, 2022, via Disruptor Records and Columbia Records as the lead single from her debut EP, Alchemical: Volume 1 (2023).
 The song was written by Cameron, Delacey, Evan Blair and Skyler Stonestreet, and produced by Evan Blair.

 Background

 Cameron posted a video containing a portion of the song on TikTok that gained over 4.7 million likes.
 Although the song was not intended to be released in February, when it went viral, she later announced on Instagram that the song would be released on February 11, 2022.

-Content
+Composition

-An electropop and power pop anthem, "Boyfriend" references Cameron's sexuality after she came out as queer in 2021, and explicitly describes a romantic relationship with a woman.
+An electropop and power pop song, "Boyfriend" references Cameron's sexuality after she came out as queer in 2021, and explicitly describes a romantic relationship with a woman.
 Melody Heald of Glitter Magazine wrote that the song "hints that her love interest needs a girlfriend, thinking she would treat her better than her boyfriend" by "doing things he'd never do".
 Cameron said in a press release: "In writing 'Boyfriend,' I feel like I finally found my sound, my perspective, and myself in a way I wasn't sure I ever would.
 I am so immensely happy to have this song and this part of me out in the world".